bxparks/AceSegment/README.md

       after the decimal point, and formating using scientific notation.
-    * With so many different formatting options to consider, the easiest solution might be to defer this problem to the `vsnprintf()` function, to print to a string, then send that string out to the LED module.
-Except that on 8-bit AVR processors, the `vnsprintf()` function environments does not support floating point numbers.
+    * With so many different formatting options to consider, the easiest solution might be to defer this problem to the `vsnprintf()` function, to convert a float to a string, then render that string on the LED module.
+      Except that on 8-bit AVR processors, the `vnsprintf()` function does not support floating point numbers.
-    * The other potential solution is to use the `Print::print()` function to print to a string buffer, such as the `PrintStr<N>` class in [AceCommon](https://github.com/bxparks/AceCommon), then print the string to the LED module.
+    * The other potential solution is to use the `Print::print()` function to print a float to a string buffer, such as the `PrintStr<N>` class in [AceCommon](https://github.com/bxparks/AceCommon), then print the string to the LED module.
+This might be the most practical solution on an Arduino platform.
     * In any case, I think the code for printing floating point numbers should not go into the `NumberWriter` class, but into a new class called something like `FloatWriter`.
-The `FloatWriter` class con contain a `NumberWriter` object and build on top of it.
+The `FloatWriter` class con pull in a `NumberWriter` object and build on top of it.

 <a name="License"></a>